Tarela/PATTY_figure_scripts/README.md

-# PATTY Manuscript Source Data and Figure Generation Code
+# PATTY Manuscript Results and Figures Generation Code

 This repository contains the source data and analysis/plotting scripts used in the PATTY manuscript, mainly focusing on reproducing manuscript figures, supplementary figures, and associated source data files.